tytydraco/yessleep/out/WizardWitchDemon_Part_1.md

 “Would you, if you had access to these passageways?”

 “No,” I said as I grabbed ahold of a corner ledge.
 “I suppose not.”
 But what I was really thinking was that he could be here right now, or that we might run into him in the tunnel.
-And for some reason, I didn’t want that to happen.

-Feared it more than anything since arriving in America.
+And for some reason, I didn’t want that to happen.Feared it more than anything since arriving in America.

 “Shit,” Ian said.
 “I think I perma-fucked my phone.”
 He smiled at me and held up a dripping iPhone.
 “Second time this week.
 Good thing it wasn’t plugged in, or we’d literally be toast.”